Kathy Mason is an experienced Recruiter at Okta.

 What stands out about Okta’s engineering team is a really good interviewing culture that’s led from the SVP level.
 This means the team always tries to improve their hiring process — which came a long way during the last two years.

 Okta grew from testing 3,500 candidates to 6,000 candidates with the help of Codility’s platform which helped reduce manual tasks and increase objective data to base hiring decisions on.
 There’s also an ongoing need to optimize the hiring process.
 Last year, the company created their own tests for Java, UI & UX, Mobile.
 They also hired 29 interns, stating that “it’s amazing how great our interns did this year.
-They’ve done incredibly well — and one part of identifying such great candidates was screening.“
+They’ve done incredibly well — and one part of identifying such great candidates was candidate screening.“

 Okta’s ability to scale their processes is a result of several external factors — let’s look at the top trends that are impacting how they hire.